 Vacuum Assist Brake Booster

-Two smaller diaphragm's equal the same assist as one larger.
-This means that two 10 inch diaphragms apply the same force as one 20 inch diaphragm while reducing the units size and weight.
-The only difference between the lever type and the disc type are the parts used to react to the master cylinders return force.
 A lever type booster uses a lever for react pressure back to the pedal while the disc type uses a rubber disc.
 There's a mechanical connection between the pedal side of the booster and the master cylinder side.
-This means there is always a manual connection in case there's a loss in vacuum.
-This rubber disc is part of this mechanical connection and gives the brake pedal the right “feel” when applying the brakes.
+This is in case there's a loss in its vacuum supply.
+This rubber disc is part of this mechanical connection and gives the brake pedal the right feel when applying the brakes.

-A vacuum operated brake booster has two chambers, the brake pedal side and the master cylinder side.
-These two sides are separated by the diaphragm.
-A constant supply of vacuum is regulated by a vacuum check valve located on the master cylinder side of the booster.
-A vacuum operated brake booster works by allowing atmospheric pressure (outside air) into the pedal side of the booster assembly while maintaining vacuum on the master cylinder side.
-This vacuum helps pull (assists) the power piston towards the master cylinder greatly reducing the amount of effort required to apply the brakes.
-This is accomplished using two valves located on the peddle side of the booster.
+A vacuum-operated brake booster has two chambers, the brake pedal side, and the master cylinder side separated by a diaphragm.
+A constant supply of vacuum is controlled by a vacuum check valve located on the master cylinder side of the booster.
+A vacuum-operated brake booster works by allowing atmospheric pressure (outside air pressure) into the pedal side of the booster assembly while maintaining a vacuum on the master cylinder side.
+This vacuum helps pull (assists) the power piston towards the master cylinder, significantly reducing the amount of effort required to apply the brakes.
+It is accomplished using two valves located on the peddle side of the booster.
 These are the air and vacuum valves.

-These valves are operated by moving the brake pedal.
+The brake pedal controls these valves.
 The air valve allows air to enter the chamber while simultaneously the vacuum valve cuts the vacuum off.
-This vacuum was once shared by the two halves.
-The action of blocking vacuum in the pedal side while allowing atmospheric pressure in forces the diaphragm to move towards the side still under vacuum (the master cylinder side).
-This action greatly assists pedal effort.
+The two halves once shared this vacuum.
+Blocking vacuum on the pedal side, while allowing atmospheric pressure into the chamber, assists the diaphragm towards the master cylinder.
+This action dramatically reduces pedal effort.

-Diagnosing a vacuum brake booster is fairly simple.
 Always do a complete visual inspection and ask the customer about the braking complaint.
-If the vehicle has a hard brake pedal and is having difficulty stopping suspect the booster.
+Check if the vehicle has a hard brake pedal and is having difficulty stopping; if so suspect the brake booster.
 Turn off the engine and pump the peddle 20-25 times (check the manual if unsure) and then start the engine.
-If adjusted correctly the pedal should move down towards the floor a specified amount (an inch or two).
-Always check the vacuum supply against manufacturer specifications.
+If adjusted correctly the pedal should move towards the floor a specified amount (an inch or two).
+Always check the vacuum supply and compare it with the manufacturer's specifications.

 On the other end of the spectrum is the master cylinder.
-When confronted with a soft pedal or a pedal that fades toward the floor suspect the master cylinder.
-Leaking primary and secondary seals result in a brake pedal that fades to the floorboard.
+When confronted with a soft brake pedal or a pedal that fades toward the floor, suspect the master cylinder.
+Leaking primary and secondary master cylinder cup seals result in a soft and fading brake pedal.